wcarvalho/dirc-detector/generator/README.md

 types: electron, pion, kaon    // types of particles that will be emitted replace                        // only generates custom set
 ```
+|
++ **One can provide the details for a custom generation process in a text file via the c/custom-set command**:
+	+ `generator -c "custom-details.txt"`
+	+
+	+ below is an example text file

 + **# of events**:
 	`generator -e 10 -f $particles_file -c $parameters`